 Internet speeds in Georgia

 4G internet coverage is great in Georgia – even in remote mountainous areas – and WIFI is ubiquitous in every city and town.
-Majority of cafes, restaurants and hotels offer free WIFI for customers.
+The majority of cafes, restaurants and hotels offer free WIFI for customers.
 Speeds average 20 Mbps up/down.

 WIFI is reliable, but as mentioned, power outages do occur so it’s a good idea to have mobile data as a backup.
 Magti is considered the best mobile provider and has similar 4G speeds (20 Mbps up/down or slightly higher).
 It’s quick and easy to set up a local sim at a Magti branch – staff speak English and will organise everything for you.